This page is under construction. I’ll be adding flowers as the season progresses.

 Sweet William

-The Sweet William seeds I bought this year cost $5.95 for a packet of 25 seeds from Lisa Mason Ziegler’s website called The Gardener’s Workshop.
-Lisa wrote a fantastic book about cool flowers called..….wait for it…..Cool Flowers.
-If you’ve never heard of cool flowers, or if you’d like to learn more about them, I highly recommend her book.
+There are several different varieties of Sweet William.
+I use mostly the Amazon series.
+In the past, I have also tried the Sweet series which are a little shorter.
+This year (2025) I bought my Sweet William seeds from Lisa Mason Ziegler.
+They cost $5.95 for a packet of 25 seeds.
+Lisa’s website is called The Gardener’s Workshop.
+Lisa wrote a fantastic book about cool flowers called..….wait for it…..Cool Flowers. :) If you’ve never heard of cool flowers, or if you’d like to learn more about them, I highly recommend her book.
 It’s a small little book with great pictures, and although it contains a ton of information, it’s very easy to understand.

 The varieties I grew this year are the Amazon Neon Purple, Amazon Neon Rose and Amazon Lavender Magic.
 I started the seeds in a 72 cell tray.
 I only started one tray, and I wish I had started more.
-I think next year I might convert one of my 3 feverfew beds and plant it with Sweet William instead.
+I think next year I might convert one of my other beds to Sweet William.
 All 72 seeds germinated, I didn’t lose any!
 YAY!

-When I planted them out in the garden, there were a few plants in the Sweet William bed that over-wintered from last year.
+When I planted them out in the garden, there were a few Sweet William plants that over-wintered from last year.
 Some people have good luck over-wintering their Sweet William, but I usually don’t.
 Of the 5 or 6 plants that survived the winter, most died and never bloomed.
-The only one that did bloom was the variety called Sweet Purple White Bicolor.
+The only one that did bloom was the variety called Sweet Purple/White Bicolor.
 It’s one of my favorites because it has a really cool bloom.
 The individual flowers that make up the big bloom heads are white and each one has a ring of purple, very eye catching.
-In the photo taken April 18th when I planted them out it’s the large clump to the far right.
+In the photo taken April 18th (when I planted them out) it’s the large clump to the far right.
 For some reason, I didn’t get pictures of the blooms after I harvested them, so I included a couple pictures of bouquets where it was used.
 Love it!!
-The ‘Sweet’ series is a little shorter than the ‘Amazon’ series.

 March 16 started Sweet William seeds - Amazon Neon Cherry - got seeds from The Gardeners Workshop website - seeds come in small plastic vile